 Paz con la Selva is a collective and field‑based program grounded in Indigenous epistemologies and non‑extractive research, working in response to the ongoing colonization and ecocidal destruction of forests in Colombia.
 It combines creative practice and field research, tending curatorial and collaborative projects with forests, Indigenous communities, and forest defenders to decolonize our gaze of the “forest” and to repair and reclaim relations and languages that foster the conditions for resurgence and our collective futures.
 Through collaborative research, pedagogical labs, film and listening projects, and community‑driven conservation work and publications, Paz con la Selva works from forest territories together with those who defend living forests.

-Forest Media is a research and curatorial project that explores how Indigenous cinema and collaborative audiovisual practices become instruments of forest defense in Colombia’s war on forests.
-Grounded in long‑term relationships with Indigenous film collectives, it understands “forest media” not as films about forests, but as media that emerge from ongoing relations with the selva and remain accountable to them.
-Through screenings, talks, and writing, the project traces how forests participate as co‑creators in image and sound, how Indigenous filmmakers reclaim cameras and editing tools historically used for colonial documentation, and how these practices repair relations, revitalize endangered languages, and foster intergenerational transmission of forest epistemologies.
+Forest Media is a research, creative, and curatorial project that explores how Indigenous cinema and collaborative audiovisual practices become instruments of forest defense in Colombia’s war on forests.
+It understands forest media not as films about forests, but as media that emerge from ongoing relations with the selva and remain accountable to those relations.
+Through screenings, talks, and writing, the project traces how forests participate as co‑creators in image and sound, how Indigenous filmmakers reclaim cameras and editing tools historically used for colonial documentation, and how these practices repair relations, revitalize endangered languages, and foster intergenerational transmission of forest epistemologies—contributing to a broader grammar of forest futurities grounded in listening and collective resurgence.

 Rastrojo (Press & Revista)